 Start at the Wowan Museum.
-Open Mon-Thurs, 9.00am-1.00pm.
 Spend an hour or two looking through the old relics.
 There is a lot to see.

 Travel south along the Leichhardt Way approximately 24 km and turn left onto Goovigen-Rannes Road.
 Follow Goovigen-Rannes Road 19 km and you will arrive at the Percy Schluter Memorial School of Arts Hall and Engel Homestead, on the outskirts of Goovigen.
-Open by appointment only, phone ahead and speak to Gwen on (07) 4996 5146, or pop into the house next to the Church.